 We are a minimalist family and yet we have some stuff.
 But minimalism is more about habits than stuff.

-Of course, there’s no checklist that works for everyone.
-But as I studied our home, there are things we do intentionally that make a difference.
+Of course, no checklist works for everyone.
+But as I studied our home, there are six habits that make a difference.
 You will find these habits helpful as you declutter and simplify.

 Trash